kubeshop/testkube/docs/docs/articles/migrate-from-oss.md

 ## One-cluster Installation

 It is possible to deploy Testkube Pro On-Prem and connect an Agent to it in the same k8s cluster without exposing endpoints to the outside world.
-You can find all the instructions at [the Testkube Quickstart](../../articles/install/quickstart-install.mdx).
+You can find all the instructions at [the Testkube Quickstart][quickstart].

+[quickstart]: /articles/install/quickstart-install